GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Do you sometimes cringe at what students say to each other when they are working together?
 Honestly, they don’t mean to hurt each other’s feelings or say mean things to each other.
 Many times, they just do not know how to give constructive feedback.
-While they know what they want to say, they need to practice a more appropriate way to word their thoughts.
+While they know what they want to say, they need to practice expressing their thoughts more appropriately.
 Thankfully, the strategies below will help students give constructive feedback to their classmates!

 Importance of Peer-to-Peer Constructive Feedback